Visit Logged

 Our Outer Banks national parks continue to face challenges like adapting to a changing coastline, preserving the many historic structures they manage, and budget and staffing cuts at a time when they continue to see high levels of visitors.

-Our parks need your support now more than ever.
-When you make a gift to our new Parks Forever Fund, you will be supporting important initiatives like:
+When you make a gift to our Parks Forever Fund, you support important initiatives like:

 • Education and preservation through the creation of internships that engage the next generation in protecting our parks and the stories they tell, increasing our parks’ capacity to provide amazing experiences for you and your loved ones.